 Groomers generally require a wide range of dog grooming equipment.
 But the tools needed for Bichon Frise grooming specifically include the following (affiliate links)

-- The right doggy shampoo & conditioner.
+- The right canine shampoo & conditioner.

 - Scissors for clipping